-If hay is not analysed, it is impossible to know if the hay is suitable for insulin resistant or laminitis prone horses* or those requiring a low sugar and starch / high fibre diet.
+If hay is not analysed, it is impossible to know if it is suitable for insulin resistant or laminitis prone horses* or those requiring a low sugar and starch / high fibre diet.

-Every batch of feetfirst™hay has undergone the most rigorous tests available and meets our standard of less than 10% combined sugar (ESC) and starch.
+Every batch of feetfirst™hay has undergone rigorous tests and meets our standard of less than 10% combined sugar (ESC) and starch.

 Horses and ponies produce relatively small amounts of the enzyme amylase which digests starch in the stomach.
 If the diet is high in starch, large quantities can escape digestion in the small intestine and will travel on to the large intestine.

 If undigested starch reaches the large intestine, it can alter the bacterial flora of the gut.
 This will change the pH of the gut, irritate the gut lining and release endotoxins into the gut.
-These endotoxins are absorbed into the bloodstream and can lead to laminitis (Meyer et al., 1993) while the drop in pH may contribute to the development of hind gut ulcers.
+These endotoxins are absorbed into the bloodstream and can lead to laminitis (Meyer et al., 1993).

 Some sources of starch are more easily digested than others because the starch molecule is very different in different types of grain.
 The molecular structure of the starch affects how well it is digested in the horse’s small intestine.